Silsiilay

 Silsiilay (Stories) is a 2005 Indian Hindi-language romance film written and directed by Khalid Mohammed.
-The film stars Tabu, Bhumika Chawla, Riya Sen, Celina Jaitly, Anita Hassanandani, Divya Dutta, Rahul Bose, Jimmy Sheirgill, Ashmit Patel and Kay Kay Menon, while an extended appearance is played by Shah Rukh Khan.
+The film stars Tabu, Bhumika Chawla, Riya Sen, Celina Jaitly, Anita Hassanandani, Divya Dutta, Rahul Bose, Jimmy Sheirgill, Ashmit Patel and Kay Kay Menon, with Shah Rukh Khan in a special appearance.
 It was released on 17 June 2005.

 Plot

 The film revolves around the story of three women.

-Zia, who is a fast-rising Bollywood actress, whose live-in relationship is about to break up with the man who has groomed her for a film career, Neel.
+Ziya, who is a fast-rising Bollywood actress, whose live-in relationship is about to break up with the man who has groomed her for a film career, Neel.
 She wants a child with him but he does not want any responsibilities.
 Soon he moves on and finds another girlfriend.

 Anushka is a telephone receptionist who longs to discover tenderness in her relationship with a wealthy suitor Nikhil.
 Meanwhile, her office colleague, Tarun, loves her silently.
 The working girl must decide between the two in a romantic finale that has a twist in the tale.
 Natassha features in a role that has a big impact.
 The three stories are weaved into a composite picture, with the women coming together in an act of solidarity.